 We provide three e-mail discussion groups for workshop members: a news-only announcement list for the newsletter and occasional other updates; a writing group for discussion of writing and writing-related topics; and a chat group for anything else members want to discuss.

 Each month our Resident Editors select one submission in each of four categories as an Editors' Choice and review it in the newsletter.
-Editors' Choices do not count against a member's three-submission limit, and remain on display in our Editors' Choice area for about four months.
+Editors' Choices do not count against a member's three-active-submission limit, and remain on display in our Editors' Choice area for about four months.
 (Authors may, of course, still remove these submissions from the workshop, in which case they will no longer be listed in the Editors' Choice area.)
 If your submission is selected as an Editors' Choice, you will receive an e-mail message from the workshop asking you to keep your submission up until the next newsletter is published, so others can read your submission and its professional review.

 You can create lists on the OWW site to help you manage your workshop participation.
 You can create as many lists as you want, name them, and put them in the order you want on your Lists page (accessible from your Dashboard).
 Use a list to keep track of your favorite writers or the submissions you plan to review.
 Create a list for the members of your reviewing group so you can have easy access to their directory listings.
 Collect reviews you want to read and learn from.
 Save submission-selector searches you perform often.
 To add something to a list, just click on the clipboard symbol: